 An Illustration of a calendar spirit from start to finish

-As an overview we are going to do a non-directional calendar spread, ie we will not be predicting the markets.
+As an overview, we are going to do a non-directional calendar spread, i.e. we will not be predicting the markets.
 We will have the calendar spread with the market at the centre between two breakeven points.
-With the market at the centre can’t know whether it will move up or go down.
+With the market in the centre can’t know whether it will move up or go down.
 With the two ranges set we will have the profits zone as shown with diagonal lines in the picture below.
 We always have two contracts for the calendar spread.
 We will be adjusting our calendar spreads at one or two sides as the market moments.
-As the market moves up buy viagra 100 g we will be adjusting on the right side and if it moves down we will be adjusting on the left side of the spread.
-When we adjusting we are making use of 2 contracts.
+As the market moves up, we will be adjusting on the right side, and if it moves down, we will be adjusting on the left side of the spread.
+When we are adjusting we are making use of 2 contracts.

 When we assume the market will move up after an hour, adjust the calendar right side where the market denoted with a cyan marker near pointer on a horizontal line below.

-Now we will add 2 more contracts including the earlier 2 contracts.
+Now we will add two more contracts, including the earlier two contracts.
 Now the profit zone in the double calendar spread looks as denoted with diagonal lines in the picture below.
 With the market at the centre, we do not know whether it will move up or down.

 Single Calendar, Double Calendar or Triple Calendar